LEAT-EDGE/qualia/docs/Installation.md

 pdm add qualia-core[pytorch]
 ```

-Repeat this step for any additional Qualia component you want to use, in order from the root of the dependency graph (see [Qualia Components](Components)).
+Repeat this step for any additional Qualia component you want to use, in order from the root of the dependency graph (see <project:User/Components.md>).

 ## Developer setup